Friday, May 17, 2019

 The Changes will continue until our world is unrecognizable as the one we grew up in.
 It will be full of strange animals, stranger peoples, and eventually it will become impossible for our people, or any of the inhabitants of the old world, to survive there.
 Some will inevitably do so, hiding in sealed, enchanted shelters or escaping to distant places where the climate and biosphere cannot be altered so easily.
 These hidden enclaves might be found in time and crushed by the New People who rule our former homelands, or they might not.
 Even if they live, though, the survivors of the Changes will be left with one final, nigh-impossible task; resigning themselves to living in a world that does not belong to them.

 There is only one Aboleth.
 There are other creatures like it, nameless wanderers from the Darkness beyond the Stars with incredible power and intellect, but they are not Aboleths.
 It is the Aboleth.

 Saves 18 or less

 Damage Threshold 11: The Aboleth has a Damage Threshold.
 It only take damage from sources if the amount of damage equals or exceeds Its Damage Threshold.
 If a source of damage cannot equal or exceed the Threshold, instead ignore it, as if that source did no damage.

-Aquatic: The Aboleth is perfectly suited to life underwater, able to breath and swim with ease.
-It cannot breathe air, but It can hold Its breath for a week.
+Aquatic: The Aboleth is perfectly suited to life underwater, able to breath water and swim with ease.
+It cannot breathe air, but It can hold its breath for a week.